 - Naturally alert and watchful

 This combination means they are quick to notice changes, potential threats, and unfamiliar situations.
 Nervousness is often a byproduct of awareness, not weakness.
+Dogs that stay constantly alert may show similar patterns discussed in constant alert behavior in German Shepherds.

 Is Nervousness Normal in German Shepherds?